-Opening a business bank account is a critical step in the birth of your small business, and can help improve cash flow and expense management.
+Opening a business bank account is a crucial step at the start of your small business, and can help improve cash flow and expense management.
 Choosing the right one can help you manage your finances with total control, taking advantage of all the perks with very little maintenance.

-Today we’re diving into the process of opening a business account with a bank or credit union, so you’re ready to make the best financial decisions for your growing company.
+We’re here to offer support as you set up a business bank account with a bank or credit union so you’re ready to make the best financial decisions for your growing company.

 Why do you need a business bank account?